serghiou/best-of-data-science/best-of-r.md

 **[tidypvals.](https://github.com/jtleek/tidypvals)** Package.
 Tutorial.
 An awesome package developed by Jeff Leek of Johns Hopkins University.
 It compiles the p-values gathered by some of the most important papers systematically looking at p-values (inlcuding the Chavalarias paper) into one single R package!

+**[fulltext.](https://books.ropensci.org/fulltext/)** Package.
+Book.
+A package by the ROpenSci community that brings together several packages to provide meta-data, full text and links to full text from repositories such as Entrez (PubMed), arXiv, bioRxiv, PLOS, Scopus and Microsoft Academic.
+A great and very handy tool explained extremely well in the linked book.

 ***